 I lingered on walks, at the farm, with a friend, pulling weeds, on the phone.
 I even went in the middle of the week for a pedicure… unheard of!
 It’s Summer I say… but my inner lady-boss is a strict one.
 She resisted as I called to make the appointment.

-I’ve been so focused on projects, the clock has been spinning like it’s out of control.
+I’ve been so focused on developing recipes like this blueberry coffee cake recipe among other projects, the clock has been spinning like it’s out of control.
 One moment it’s 8 a.m.
 I blink and it’s time to get dinner together.

 You know the feeling.

 So this morning, just before the sun came up I stepped outside and walked on the grass, feeling the damp, cool earth under my feet, breathing deep, waiting for sunrise and song.
 I need more of this.

 The process of creating something from scratch for those I love is a meditative process.
 And with a cake like this, the reward is sweet!
 This blueberry cake super moist, flavorful, bursting with blueberries and is simply delicious.